 Welcome, my name is Jack Lowe.
-I use photography, sound recordings and social media to tell the story of The Lifeboat Station Project, an idea I first conceived in 2012.
+I use Victorian photographic techniques, digital sound recordings and social media to tell the story of The Lifeboat Station Project, an idea I first conceived in 2012.

 As you can imagine, I’m regularly asked lots of questions, so I’ve made this special page collating a selection of them with my answers below.

 WHO CAME UP WITH THE IDEA FOR THE LIFEBOAT STATION PROJECT?

 I came up with the idea for The LSP and first presented it to the Royal National Lifeboat Institution (RNLI) in 2012.
 My proposal was initially turned down while the RNLI worked on photographer Nigel Millard’s fine book, Courage on our Coasts.

 Over the following year or two, I honed and refined the idea further before presenting it again in the Spring of 2014.
 I was invited to RNLI HQ in Poole for further talks and my idea was then approved by the RNLI, who gave me permission to photograph their crews.

 The LSP is one of the largest projects ever attempted in the history of photography.